pmav99/git-rewrite/README.md

 git rev-list --ancestry-path a84477f..HEAD
 ```

-2. parses the commit data of each commmit using `git show --format=fuller` and saving
+2. parses the commit data of each commit using `git show --format=fuller` and saves them
-   them to a JSON file.
-E.g.:
+   to a JSON file.

+The end result is something like this:

 ``` JSON